 New Orleans is a vibrant city with a resilient spirit.
 The widespread damage left by Hurricane Katrina, now many years in the past, has given way to a city rebuilt, stronger than ever.
 New Orleans is once again a thriving hub ready to welcome newcomers from all over the world to the state of Louisiana.

-Music, arts and celebration are its lifeblood and contribute to New Orleans's international allure.
-From its famed soul food and festival culture to its eclectic art scene and distinctive architecture, New Orleans is a destination that is just waiting to be explored.
+Music, arts and celebration are the city's lifeblood and contribute to its international allure.
+From its famed soul food and festival culture to its eclectic art scene and distinctive architecture, New Orleans is a bountiful destination, just waiting to be explored.